 Areas of Interest & Specialization:

-Continental philosophy: computing ethics, critical theory, political philosophy and feminism.
+Social & Political Philosophy: computing ethics, continental/critical theory, political philosophy, and feminism.

 Aesthetics: philosophy of music theory.
 I am also a musician who composes in the fusion-percussion idiom.
 Please see Just Us Percussion.com for details.

 Eastern Philosophy: Buddhism and Daoism.

 Comparative studies between eastern and western philosophy to track the absorption and synthesis of eastern motifs into the mainstream western discourse.
 This area is particularly fertile in combination with computing-media investigations that explore the merging of multiple worlds via the integration of economic interests made possible by global communication/media networks.

 I am also deeply committed to an in-depth study of the ways in which cultivation of personal calm and tranquility through analytic meditation can translate into social action that encourages non-violent modes of conflict resolution.